 };

-Reach — What fraction of your user base was exposed to this change?
-A feature behind a 10% rollout flag can only explain 10% of a revenue movement, maximum.
-An incident that took down the entire checkout flow for 3 hours affects far more.
+Reach.
+What fraction of users was exposed?
+A feature behind a 10% rollout flag cannot explain more than 10% of the movement.
+An incident that took down checkout for three hours has a fundamentally different blast radius.

-Temporal alignment — Did the cause precede the effect?
-And does the timing make sense?
-A marketing campaign that started two days before the revenue spike is more plausible than one that started six weeks ago.
-The agent should model expected lag by category — ad spend often has a 3-14 day delay, while incidents impact revenue immediately.
+Temporal alignment.
+Did the cause precede the effect at a plausible lag?
+A campaign that started two days ago aligns.
+One that started six weeks ago does not, except for slow-burn channels — and the agent should model the expected lag per category.
+Ad spend has a 3-14 day delay.
+Incidents hit revenue immediately.

 Causal Inference Libraries

-DoWhy (Python)[1] — Open-source library from Microsoft/PyWhy for causal inference with built-in root cause analysis and confidence intervals for metric attribution
+DoWhy (Python)[1] — open-source library from Microsoft and PyWhy with built-in root cause analysis and confidence intervals for metric attribution

-EconML — Machine learning methods for estimating heterogeneous treatment effects, useful when different customer segments respond differently
+EconML — heterogeneous treatment effects when different segments respond differently to the same change

 Commercial Platforms Moving Toward Automated Attribution

-Triple Whale Moby — AI agent that proactively surfaces attribution insights and suggests budget reallocation for e-commerce
+Triple Whale Moby — agent that surfaces attribution insights and flags budget reallocation for e-commerce

-Statsig — Experimentation platform with automated metric impact analysis that can feed directly into your attribution agent
+Statsig — experimentation platform with automated metric impact analysis the attribution agent can ingest directly

-HockeyStack Odin — Revenue attribution AI that connects marketing touchpoints to pipeline and revenue outcomes
+HockeyStack Odin — revenue attribution that maps marketing touchpoints to pipeline and revenue outcomes

 - ✓

-A centralized event log or data warehouse (BigQuery, Snowflake, or even a well-structured Postgres)
+A centralized event log or warehouse (BigQuery, Snowflake, or a well-structured Postgres)

 - ✓

-API access to your experiment platform, release tracker, incident system, and ad platforms
+API access to the experiment platform, release tracker, incident system, and ad platforms

 - ✓

-A concrete example of agent output for a hypothetical SaaS company
+A concrete output from a hypothetical SaaS company that saw $47K WoW.

 | Hypothesis | Impact Range | Confidence | Key Evidence |